 Federal Work Study Policy and Procedures

-If you are eligible for federal funds, you must complete verification prior to the last day of enrollment for the 2014-2015 award year or September 28, 2015, whichever is easier.
+If you are eligible for federal funds, you must complete verification prior to the last day of enrollment for the 2015-2016 award year or September 28, 2016, whichever is earlier.
 In addition, a valid EFC must be received by TU before the last day of enrollment.
 Direct loan applications must be certified by the Office of Student Financial Services prior to the last day of enrollment to receive loan funds.
 TU does not disburse federal aid funds for students who are selected for verification until the process is complete.
 If you have questions concerning verification and the required documents, please contact the Office of Student Financial Services.
 Failing to complete verification by the deadlines will result in loss of any eligibility for federal aid funds.
 In the event that a student completely withdraws, verification documents must have been received prior to withdrawal in order to be considered for financial aid.

 You may be considered an Independent student for if you can answer yes to at least one of the following:

 - Were you born before January 1, 1992?